 PB1046 for Pulmonary Arterial Hypertension

-PAH is a rare, rapidly progressive and fatal disease that is characterized by pulmonary arterial remodeling, severe pulmonary hypertension and right heart failure.
+PAH is a rare, rapidly progressive and fatal disease characterized by pulmonary arterial remodeling, severe pulmonary hypertension and right heart failure.
 Despite currently approved treatments, prognosis in PAH remains poor, with approximately 15 percent mortality each year.
-Consequently, there is a high unmet need for novel PAH targets and therapies that reverse the disease process and improve long-term health outcomes.
+Consequently, there is a high unmet need for PAH therapies that reverse the disease process and improve long-term health outcomes.

-Clinical studies in patients with PAH and studies in animal models have demonstrated that the absence of VIP may be a critical factor in disease development.
+Preclinical studies in animal models and clinical studies in patients with PAH have demonstrated that the absence of VIP may be a critical factor in disease development.
 VIP aids in the regulation of blood pressure, inhibits pulmonary vascular smooth muscle proliferation and remodeling, and has anti-inflammatory and anti-fibrotic actions.
 As a novel analogue of VIP, PB1046 has the potential to provide significant therapeutic benefit to PAH patients who have suffered disease progression on currently approved agents.

 PhaseBio is conducting an exploratory open-label, single cohort study examining the safety, tolerability and hemodynamic response of individually dose-titrated PB1046 in adult PAH subjects with a permanently implanted hemodynamic monitor (CardioMEMS™ HF System).
 Other endpoints include evaluation of pharmacokinetics, exercise capacity by the 6-minute walk distance test and exploratory biomarkers.